Vitality Herbs & Clay is transitioning to Vital Life Essentials

 Lactobacillus Plantarum

-Others found in the intestines do not culture well outside of their natural soil or biological environments, thus the importance of ingesting soil (like clay or humic/fulvic earth) or maintaining regular contact with quality, chemical-free soil to derive the benefits of a broad spectrum of soil-based organisms and their beneficial properties in human health, both physical and psychological.
+Others found in the intestines do not culture well outside of their natural soil or biological environments, thus, the importance of ingesting soil (like clay or humic/fulvic earth) or maintaining regular contact with quality, chemical-free soil to derive the benefits of a broad spectrum of soil-based organisms and their beneficial properties in human health, both physical and psychological.

-All the best of health & happiness, enjoy the simple gifts from Nature!
+All the best of health & happiness,

 Michael King